Star Wars: From the Adventures of Luke Skywalker

-Star Wars: From the Adventures of Luke Skywalker is the novelization of the 1977 film Star Wars, ghostwritten by American author Alan Dean Foster, but credited to director George Lucas.
+Star Wars: From the Adventures of Luke Skywalker is the novelization of the 1977 film Star Wars, ghostwritten by American author Alan Dean Foster, but credited to the film's writer and director George Lucas.
 It was first published on November 12, 1976, by Ballantine Books, several months before the release of the film.
 In later years, it was republished under the title Star Wars: A New Hope to reflect the retroactive addition of a subtitle to the film in 1981.

 The prologue includes references to Palpatine and his rise to power, setting up the backstory for future films.
 The book also contains some differences from the film.